ddhartma/Around-The-World-Classifier/README.md

 ```
 http://0.0.0.0:3001/
 ```
-- Now the Flask web server is active
+- Now the Flask web server is active and you can start with object and date filtering

+- Paste your Google Maps API Key in the input text window of the User Control board and click save.

+    ![image3]

+- Now you can locate image GPS data on the map.

 - In order to quit the web server process ***Press CTRL+C***